"

 • A half note divides into two quarter notes and since there are two half notes in a whole note, a whole note can be divided into four quarter notes.
 This means that a quarter note is worth one-fourth (or one-quarter).

-If it helps, visualize note values as serving sizes of pie.
+You can also visualize note values as serving sizes of pie.

 • If an entire pie (whole note) is the portion size, then eating half the pie (half note) will be worth half.